COVID-19 Safety Information

 E-Books

-Most ebooks purchased at the College Store are through Red Shelf, which has it's own built-in text-to-speech reader
+Most ebooks purchased at the Campus Store are through VitalSource, which has its own "Read Aloud" feature in the VitalSource Bookshelf app.

-Many ebooks will not work in text-to-speech software.
-If you wish to purchase an accessible ebook, contact Jeremy Zhe-Heimerman for assistance.
+Most other electronic textbooks have a similar feature, but some ebooks will not work in text-to-speech software.
+If you wish to purchase an accessible ebook or learn how to use the Read Aloud feature in your ebook, contact Jeremy Zhe-Heimerman for assistance.

 Readings Assigned by Instructors on Blackboard, Library E-Reserve, or Paper Handouts